 Curriculum & Instruction

-The Deputy Superintendent is responsible for administering the instructional program of the district, updating curriculum and working with teachers, principals and instructional specialists to provide a strong, comprehensive educational program.
+The Assistant Superintendent for Curriculum and Instruction is responsible for administering the instructional program of the district, updating curriculum and working with teachers, principals and instructional specialists to provide a strong, comprehensive educational program.
 Support areas include Elementary and Secondary Principals, Instructional Specialists, Special Education, Bilingual Programs, Gifted & Talented Education, Athletics, Fine Arts,Early Childhood and Special Programs, Testing and more.

 Elementary Education includes Pre-K through 6th grade and Secondary Education includes 7th through 12th grade.